tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 —

-Not long after, I spotted Tiffany's car parked at the base of anearby bridge and pulled up beside her, my own car's tires screeching to a halt.
+Not long after, I spotted Tiffany's car parked at the base of a nearby bridge and pulled up beside her, my own car's tires screeching to a halt.

 But when I hopped out and looked inside it...